Tagline: No one believed him. Now, no one’s left to save him.

 In a cute and commendable nod to Alfred Hitchcock’s The Birds, the Cranes’ youngest daughter is savagely bloodied in a frantic bout of pecking as the farm’s chickens succumb to the contaminant’s rabid properties.

 Most Absurd Moment

 After something resembling a meteorite crash lands on the Crane farm, local intellectual Dr Alan Forbes climbs into a giant smouldering crater and approaches the still glowing ball of fire.
 He even leans in for a closer inspection and taps it with his pen, claiming to possess a certain degree of knowledge in regards to giant molten boulders.

 Most Absurd Dialogue

-After discovering that the meteorite is something else entirely, local physican Alan Forbes decides to contact the authorities but is swiftly convinced otherwise.
-The next very next day, he delivers a pathetic explanation to his increasingly concerned neighbours.
+After discovering that the meteorite is something else entirely, local physician Alan Forbes decides to contact the authorities but is swiftly convinced otherwise.
+The next very next day he provides a pathetic explanation for his increasingly concerned neighbours.

 Dr Alan Forbes: Looks like we’ve put a finger on your meteorite.
 It seems it isn’t a meteorite at all.
 As it turns out…(laughs) I don’t know how to say this delicately.
 I think what we have here is some…jet airliner let loose its holding tanks right overhead (looks around unconvincingly) and…it froze…on its way down…like a big hailstone.